IsaacAlves7/front-end/README.md

 # It's a repository of HTML5 & CSS3 Development 📙📘🌐

-<p>I created this repository for my Web Development learning using HTML5 and CSS3.</p>
+<p>I created this repository for my Web Development learning using HTML5 and CSS3.
+It's a repository with static pages, responsive layouts and modern techniques about that languages.</p>

 <a href="https://github.com/IsaacAlves7/html5-and-css3-development"><img src="https://www.sevenstarwebsolutions.com/wp-content/uploads/2019/06/html-css-banner.png" width="1000"/></a>